 Comments and Replies are a medium for the discussion and exchange of scientific opinions between authors and readers concerning material published in Materials Horizons.

-For publication, a Comment should present an alternative analysis of and/or new insight into the previously published material.
+For publication, a Comment should present an alternative analysis of and/or a new insight into the previously published material.
 Any Reply should further the discussion presented in the original article and the Comment.
 Comments and Replies that contain any form of personal attack are not suitable for publication.

 Comments that are acceptable for publication will be forwarded to the authors of the work being discussed, and these authors will be given the opportunity to submit a Reply.
 The Comment and Reply will both be subject to rigorous peer review in consultation with the journal’s Editorial Board where appropriate.
 The Comment and Reply will be published together.